 6: Prepare three questions that you want to ask.
 They can be standard questions, but they must be relevant.
 E.g.: What does the workday/week/year look like for the holder of this position?
 Is there anything that I failed to address in my answers?

 7: Say good-bye to every interviewer with a good handshake.

 AFTER THE INTERVIEW

 1: After the interview, send a genuine thank you note via email.

 2: Never ask for feedback from interviewers unless they offer it.

 STANDARD INTERVIEW QUESTIONS

-- Tell us about a time when you had to handle a conflict.
-(Situation, action, result)
+Tell us about a time when you had to handle a conflict.

 Still, if you are urged to give a number tell them: "Compensation is a complex utility function of responsibilities, workload, number of supervised staff, quality of supervised staff, work hours, benefits, vacation, work environment, collegiality, Pink's big three (autonomy, mastery, purpose), goals, resources, salary of supervisor, salaries of supervised staff, etc.."
 Then give them a range of what you think is the minimum to the maximum financial value of the position.
-The range may be quite large, e.g. $80,000 to 160,000, which is fine, they wanted a number, and you gave them one.
+The range may be quite large, e.g. $80,000 to 160,000, which is fine.
+They wanted a number, and you gave them two.